input-output-hk/marlowe-doc/docs/tutorials/embedded-marlowe.md

 under escrow.

-We can also describe the choices made by Alice and Bob, noting that we\'re also asked for a default value `defValue` just in case the choices have not been made.
+We can also describe the choices made by Alice and Bob, noting that we're also asked for a default value `defValue` just in case the choices have not been made.

 ``` haskell